chipgoss/webtest/README.md

-# Selenium Demo: Chrome Browser Automation
+# Java - Selenium Demo: Chrome Browser Automation

 A clean, minimal Selenium test that launches Chrome, navigates to Google, performs a search, and verifies the title.